ISEMS/isems-ansible/README.md

 1. Edit the `hosts` file at the root of this repository and put the IP of the raspberry pi there.
 It could for example look like this:
 ```
-[isems-raspi]
+[isems_raspi]
 2001:bc8:600:11c::1    ansible_user=pi ansible_ssh_user=pi ansible_python_interpreter=/usr/bin/python3
 ```
-2. Edit the `node_ips` section in `roles/flask/vars/main.yml`.
-It should contain a list of all the isems node IPs that the data-collector should collect data from.
+2. Check out the comments in `roles/flask/vars/main.yml`.
+To configure your preferred mode of fetching data.

 ## Installation